ishak2230/TASK04_05_DescriptiveStats/README.md

 This metric attempts to include offensive production, possession, defensive contribution, important goals, and the negative effect of turnovers.

-The Python ground-truth Top 5 was:
+The Python script Top 5 was:

 ```text
 1. Joely Caramelli — 85